 - In Castlevania: Lords of Shadow 2, you lose all the upgrades Gabriel acquired in the first game.
 Similarly, all the powers you had as Dracula in the opening flashback are lost after waking up centuries later.

 - The Legend of Zelda series is notable for this trope, as in every game the hero starts with just the basics — a sword, a shield and some minor item — and has to explore dungeons to collect weapons and tools.
 (Given a reference in Zelda Comic).
 In this case, there are several different "Links" who wouldn't be expected to have the same items as the previous one; still, even when a Zelda game is a direct sequel (such as Majora's Mask), you don't get the previous game's items.
-Note though that, excepting Zelda II The Adventure Of Link, all the direct sequels begin with Link being stranded in a different land — it's not unreasonable to suppose that his swag from the previous game was lost after Link fell into the Ocean King's realm or Labrynna/Holodrum.
+Note though that, excepting Zelda II: The Adventure of Link, all the direct sequels begin with Link being stranded in a different land — it's not unreasonable to suppose that his swag from the previous game was lost after Link fell into the Ocean King's realm or Labrynna/Holodrum.

 - In The Legend of Zelda: Phantom Hourglass, Link has lost not only his gear but also his ability to wield swords, as well as his ability to swim.
 Before, he could swim as long as the swim meter didn't run out; now, he sinks like a stone, losing a little energy and appearing on shore.

-- Lampshaded/justified/something in The Faces of Evil for CD-i.
+- Lampshaded/justified/something in The Faces of Evil for the Philips CD-i.
 When Link is informed that "it is written" that only he can defeat Ganon, he declares, "Great!
 I'll grab my stuff!" only to hear Gwonam reply, "There is no time; your sword is enough."

-- It even happens In-Game in the Gameboy Color game, Oracle of Ages.
+- It even happens in-game in the Game Boy Color game, Oracle of Ages.
 You've gotten a handful of useful stuff (a few dungeons in), when your rafting trip goes horribly awry, and lightning strikes you.
 You wake up on the island you were trying to get to anyway, surrounded by lizard men.
 Who carry off your stuff.
 You have nothing until you find the lizards who stole it and force them to give it back, including a handful of "trading" sequences involving planting a seedling in the past so you can get the seeds from it in the present to take those seeds back to the past to get your damn power bracelet back.
 This is especially apparent in the sidequests involving switching back and forth between the two Oracle games.
 Presumably, in-universe, Link is actually physically traveling between the two countries, but that doesn't explain why he becomes much more powerful and better-equipped when he goes back to the previous land and then leaves all his Heart Containers and items behind when he returns.

 - The Eldin Song of the Hero quest in The Legend of Zelda: Skyward Sword starts with Eldin Volcano erupting as Link descends from the sky, knocking him out and allowing the Bokoblins to steal his items.
 The entire quest revolves around making your way through the area while slowly regaining your items to progress.

 - Averted in the Legacy of Kain series.
 Abilities gained by both Kain in the Blood Omen games and Raziel in the Soul Reaver games are retained from one game to the next.
 There are a few exceptions; for example, Kain doesn't use his Wolf form after Blood Omen 1 and Raziel doesn't use his Constrict power after Soul Reaver 1, but those powers were of limited use anyway.
-Still played straight when it comes to the reaver forges - poor Raziel has to imbue the wraith blade twice with every last element between Soul Reaver 2 and Defiance.
+Still played straight when it comes to the reaver forges—poor Raziel has to imbue the wraith blade twice with every last element between Soul Reaver 2 and Defiance.
 Particularly glaring because it is a vital element of the plot.
-A deleted scene (according to interviews) would have had the Elder God destroying the Elemental Fonts used to switch the sword elements in Soul Reaver 2 - forcing Raziel to re-imbue the sword.
+A deleted scene (according to interviews) would have had the Elder God destroying the Elemental Fonts used to switch the sword elements in Soul Reaver 2—forcing Raziel to re-imbue the sword.